• Menu

 After completing our amazing visit to the Duomo, we got back on the 389 bus to take us back down the Monreale mountain side.
 We arrived back at the Piazza Independienza 30 minutes later and began to walk towards the Palermo Cathedral, another massive and beautiful church.
 As we arrived a few minutes later, the dark clouds brought us a little downpour.
 As we ducked into the building, we found the Cathedral about one third full, not with tourists, but for a somber occasion of remembrance.
 We had arrived during a funeral service dedicated to a local nun that had served the local Palermo diocese.
 There must have been over 100 priests and nuns in attendance, along with the local Archbishop and a Cardinal!
 As long as we were respectful in the back of the Cathedral, we had the unique opportunity to watch the sea of black and purple in their habits and cassocks.
 Seeing the memorial in Italian and listening to the choir sing was a unique and poignant way to see such a beautiful and historic place (Time = Approx. 45 minutes, Cost = Free)

-Arch at Roman Forum - Rome, Italy
+After The Rain at The Coloseum - Rome, Italy

-Arch at Roman Forum – Rome, Italy
+After The Rain at The Coloseum – Rome, Italy

 Leaving the Cathedral around 1:15pm, local children were spilling out of a nearby school and we slowly began to make our walk back to the ship, taking the time to stop at other Palermo sights along the way.
 The first was the Quatro Canti, or “Four Corners”.
 It is an intersection of two major thoroughfares where each corner is built out in artwork and water fountains made from dark granite and marble.
 We also had the chance to see the Teatro Massimo and watch some local kids sing outside of the building (I hope they weren’t trying to get an audition — they were fun, but not that good…) No tour for us in Italy could be complete (for Darin, at least) without a stop at a local Gelataria, so that was our next stop.
 Natalie picked up a Dark Chocolate, and Darin a Strawberry and Lemon Gelato (3 Euro each), where we sat under giant patio umbrellas and enjoyed our snack as the weather again struggled to choose sun or rain.
 (Time = Approx. 90 minutes, Cost = 3 Euro per person)